andrewheiss/ath-pelican/content/blog_posts/2018-12-28-tidytext-pos-arabic.md

 cnlp_init_corenlp(language = "ar")
 ```

 Then, for the sake of speed, we’ll extract just the first surah of the Qur’an ([the Fatihah](https://en.wikipedia.org/wiki/Al-Fatiha)) and tag it with `cnlp_annotate()`.
-We’ll use the version of the Qur’an without vowels becuase it seems to work better with CoreNLP. `cnlp_annotate()` does the heavy lifting of annotation and returns an object with the `annotate` class, which isn’t readily usable.
+We’ll use the version of the Qur’an without vowels because it seems to work better with CoreNLP. `cnlp_annotate()` does the heavy lifting of annotation and returns an object with the `annotate` class, which isn’t readily usable.
 We use `cnlp_get_token()` to transform it to a data frame, which makes it easier to analyze with tidyverse tools.

 ``` r
 fatiha <- quran_ar_min %>%